|

 What type of proofreading you want to do and which group of clients you want to be work-ready for will determine the choices you make with regard to training.

+Some proofreaders work directly with the creators of the written materials – independent authors, students and business professionals, for example.
 These clients send Word files and the proofreader amends the files directly (often with Track Changes switched on so that the client can see what’s been changed).
 Others work for intermediaries such as publishers and project-management agencies.
 Here the author supplies the text files; then the in-house project manager (PM) organizes the various elements of the production process – including copyediting, proofreading, typesetting and printing.
 After copyediting and typesetting, the PM supplies page proofs to the proofreader, who makes annotations that identify where there are problems to be attended to.
 The proofreader does not amend the text directly.
 In Part I, I gave the new entrant to the field an overview of what it’s like to be a proofreader working with page proofs.
 Here in Part II, I consider proofreading that involves working directly with the raw-text Word files.
+Which clients prefer to work in Word?

-Most of the proofreading done in Word stems from having been commissioned directly by the content creator – a business executive, a self-publishing author or a student.
-Academic writers, particularly those submitting articles to journals and for whom your first language is their second, are also likely to send Word files.
-Only one of my publisher clients asks me to proofread in Word.
-What is the proofreader looking for?
-It depends on the client's expectations (see below: Disadvantages) and your terms and conditions.
-Certainly, when it comes to proofreading for non-publisher clients, the definition of proofreading starts to look unclear and the boundaries between this and copyediting become blurred.
 Unlike with page proofs, we can't check the final designed layout of the file but we still need to read every word.
 Some of the issues dealt with in the list below would be acceptable to the proofreader working for an academic author but not when working with a Master's student.
 (Some clients might even want/expect a level of restructuring, rewriting and checking that a proofreader wouldn't consider to be within their remit.)

 What are the advantages?